clerisy47/Review-Ranger/README.md

 2. ```bash
 rasa shell
 ```
+3. Enter the input in the shell and press enter

 ### By streamlit:
 2. Run the application by executing the following command in your terminal: